ez3r0sec/JamfProThreatHunting/README.md

      user entering their administrator password into a prompt.
 Alternatively, users could be given an administrator account on their Mac but are required to use a standard user account for browsing and normal tasks.

  10. Enable the Application Layer Firewall (ALF) using a configuration profile.
-Installed applications will automatically be allowed through.
-Note that the macOS ALF only blocks inbound connections.
+Note that the macOS ALF only blocks inbound connections and installed applications will automatically be allowed through.
 MacOS also has Packet Filter (PF) installed and custom rules can be written for PF to block lateral movement and perform many other useful blacklisting and whitelisting.